Silent Hill: Revelation: Plot

-Heather ventures into the foggy dimension to find her father.
+Heather ventures into the fog dimension to find her father.
 She encounters Alessa's mother Dahlia, who reveals that Claudia intends to complete the purpose intended for Alessa at her burning.
 After a shift to the Otherworld, Heather finds Leonard who, after informing her that the Seal of Metatron will reveal "the true nature of things", fuses Heather's half of the amulet with the one he possesses and becomes a monster.
 After being knocked out and carried off, Heather regains consciousness and grabs the amulet from within his body, killing Leonard.
 As she runs away, she summons Pyramid Head, the entity created to protect Alessa (and by extension Heather), with her pleading and hides from him.
 Shortly after, she witnesses Vincent being taken away by the Order after being deemed insane by Claudia for betraying them.

 Heather saves Vincent and they go to Lakeside Amusement Park where the Order's sanctuary is hidden.
 Dark Alessa, the manifestation of Alessa's wrath, confronts Heather who embraces her counterpart, absorbing her, and making Alessa complete once again.
 Heather confronts Claudia, who is holding Christopher and Vincent hostage.
 Claudia explains that Alessa's destiny was to be the incubator for a deity worshiped by the Order, who would punish all sinners upon its birth, completing Heather's destiny as well.
 (Note: In Silent Hill, the Brethren burned Alessa as a witch due to her being born out of wedlock.
 In Revelation, the Brethren are members of the Order.)
 Remembering Leonard's words, Heather gives Claudia the Seal of Metatron, revealing her to be the Missionary.
 Heather summons Pyramid Head, who kills the Missionary, allowing Heather to rescue Vincent and Christopher.

 As the fog fades from the town, Christopher decides to stay in Silent Hill to find and free Rose, leaving Heather and Vincent to care for each other.
 They hitch a ride in a truck driven by Travis Grady.
 Travis mentions to Heather and Vincent that they were lucky as he had not been driving in that direction for a long time.
 A couple of police cars, followed by a prison transport, enter the area of Silent Hill, which is then consumed by the fog.